ccztux/modpd/README.md

-## Required for building, compiling and installing of the modpd NEB module
+## Required for building, compiling and installing the modpd NEB module
 - **make** to build the modpd NEB module
 - **gcc** to compile the modpd NEB module
 - **install** to install the modpd NEB module
 - **strip** to strip the modpd NEB binary

-# Installation:
+# Installation
-## Download the latest sources of modpd:
+## Download the latest sources of modpd
 Download the latest tarball and extract it:
 ```bash
 cd /tmp